quattor/quattor.github.com/_development/coding_style.md

 We have no consistent convention for function names enforced in the existing code but the recommendation is `function_names_like_this_one` rather than `functionNameLikeThis`.

-### Use meaningful names for globals, short names for locals
+### Use meaningful names for global variables, short names for local variables

 `i` is a perfectly valid identifier for a loop variable.
 However, you deserve nasty punishment if you use it as a function name.